mockko/livereload/README.md

 Feel like chatting?
 Join us at livereload@jaconda.im — just add this contact to your Jabber / Google Talk.
 (Please don't overuse this chat feature, we're trying to get some work done too!)

+1.3: Configuration file (`.livereload`) — you can customize extensions, configure exclusions, disable no-reload refreshing.
+Monitoring of multiple folders.
+Some bugs fixed.

 1.2.2: add .erb to the list of monitored extensions (this is a gem-only update, run `gem update livereload` to install).

 1.2.1: added workaround for Chrome bug (unable to open WebSocket to localhost), fixed problem with command-line tool trying to use kqueue on Linux.